fugu-chop/launch_school/daily_logs/6_daily_log_feb2021.md

 __*Thoughts*__<br/>
 Whoops, I had one full day of revision, not two (I got the days confused).
 I had a headache leading up to the assessment, which was bothersome.
 The actual test was quite challenging - the last question in particular required chaining methods together and replacing what Ruby was interpreting as an instance variable with a method call.
 I definitely didn't do as well this time, but I'm happy that I was actually able to solve all of the problems without prompting from the assessor.

+##### 26/02/21 (Fri)
+__*Concepts covered*__<br/>
+- Revision
+  - RB101 Revision
+    - Ruby Basics
+    - Ruby Variables & Variable Scoping

+__*Time spent*__<br/>
+124 minutes

+__*Thoughts*__<br/>
+I ended up acing the interview assessment, though it was certainly harder than the last time.
+Before proceeding to RB130, I think I'm going to sweep through and revise RB101, since I feel like I've forgotten a fair bit of useful knowledge.
+It's interesting re-reading my notes from RB101, since a lot of the definitions make a lot more sense/are more contextual after covering RB120.